 An author, poet, spoken word artist, BMI songwriter, founder of Talented Showcase 1 and ambassador for Elite Fitness Apparel.
-Her song titles include Every Kind of Beautiful, Have Hope, Pour on Us A Blessing, Set to Rise, The Truth That I Love You,The Voice of God, and Time to Soar.
-Her songs have been performed by artists in the UK and the USA.
-Set to Rise is a track featured and recorded by Daddy ESS of Broken Wings Recordings.
-Her songs have been recorded by numerous artists including Anthony Flake and itzquincy.
+Her song titles include Change, Imagine, Every Kind of Beautiful, Have Hope, Pour on Us A Blessing, Set to Rise and much more.
+Her songs have been recorded and performed by artists worldwide.
+She has written songs for music producers and music publishers from across the globe.

 Her current titles include The Ever-Changing Dream, The Enchanted Door, Getting Kids Active, By His Grace, Employable & Useful and more.

 Geraldine has created an online platform, namely Talented Showcase 1 which features emerging artists in the talent industry.